adcaudill/ccsrch/README.md

 CCSRCH is a cross-platform tool for searching filesystems for credit card information.

-Want to support development?
-Consider donating via Bitcoin to `14jumFDmuVkLiAt4TgyKt17SWHtPRbkcLr` - all donations, no matter how small are appreciated.

 ### Copyright

 Copyright (c) 2012-2016 Adam Caudill (adam@adamcaudill.com)